Presentations and Training

 If you work for a public sector institution, such as a provincial government ministry or agency, a provincially-funded health service (such as the Saskatchewan Health Authority), or a municipality, or if you are a municipal council member and would like more information about our role or fair decision-making, you are welcome to contact us at 306-787-6211 or 1-800-667-9787.
 We can provide:

-If you are looking for general information about what we do, the kinds of complaints we can take, and how we address them, we can provide a brief presentation at staff meetings or other gatherings.
+If you are looking for general information about what we do, the kinds of complaints we can take, and how we address them, we can provide a brief virtual presentation.

-From time to time, we offer webinars for municipalities in order to reach out to many communities at the same time.
-Webinars that are currently being offered are posted under Training Opportunities, below.
+From time to time, we offer webinars for municipalities or other groups.
+Webinars that are coming up are posted under Training Opportunities at the bottom of this page.

 “Fine Art of Fairness” Workshops